digi-joho TOKYO TRAVEL Logo

 Torinoichi - a traditional fair for Lucky Charms

-In Tokyo, there are many traditional festivals and events passed down from generation to generation, and the Torino Ichi Fair is one of those that have a history of nearly 370 years.
+In Tokyo, there are many traditional festivals and events passed down from generation to generation, and the Torino Ichi Fair is one of those that have a history over 370 years.

-Since Kumades are sold only at the Torinoichi Fair, held in November every year.
-The fair is generally very crowded with people coming to buy a Kumade and to enjoy the spirited atmosphere, which has splendid displays of hundreds of beautiful Kumades.
+Kumades are sold only at the Torinoichi Fair in November every year.
+The fair is usually very crowded, with people coming to purchase a Kumade and enjoy the lively atmosphere, which boasts splendid displays of hundreds of beautiful Kumades.

 Otorisama